-The temple had an area of more than 10,000 square meters including two gardens: West Garden (Yuyuan Garden) and East Garden.
+The temple covers an area of more than 10,000 square meters.
+It includes two major gardens, West Garden (Yuyuan Garden) and East Garden.
 The City God Temple has a great influence on the residents of Shanghai.
-The religious festivals of the temple are considered to be the festivals for all Shanghai people.
+The temple's religious festivals are considered to be the festivals of all Shanghainese.

-Later the meaning of Chenghuang became more generalized, and the meaning extended to the office itself of such a deity, rather than the presumed office-holder.
-In later times, it was official standard appoint the spirit of the government official in charge of the city to a 3 year term as City God, upon his decease
+In later times, it was the official standard to appoint the spirit of the government official in charge of the city to a 3-year term as City God, upon his decease.

 Worship of the City God

-Recommended Tour Time: March 28th (Lunar calendar) when the locals come over to celebrate festival for the God.
+- Recommended Visiting Time: March 28th (Lunar calendar) when the locals come over to celebrate the festival for God.